 - How much time passes in the section of the movie between the confrontation with the real Evelyn and the discovery of Hollis’s death?
 Is it all one day, as it seems?
 If so, at what point is Hollis killed?
 Is he dead by the time the story hits the papers or due to an argument after it happens?
 Did Cross go there to kill him or was it a crime of passion?
 Where was Evelyn when the killing happened?

 - Why does Jake try to find Hollis?
 To get him to drop the suit?
 To find out the truth?
 To apologize?
 If it’s the first, why does he keep looking for him after Evelyn has dropped the suit?

 - Given what we later learn, Hollis seems to have been killed the night before Jake visits his office, if not earlier, so why does his secretary imply that he just stepped out for lunch?
 Did someone tell her to say that?
 To what end?
-Why does Yelburton then tell snoopy Jake that Hollis wouldn’t cheat if he was the one who tried to convince Jake he was cheating?
+Why does Yelburton then tell snoopy Jake that Hollis wouldn’t cheat if he was the one who created this whole elaborate scheme just to convince Jake that Hollis was cheating?

 - Did Yelburton personally hire Ira Sessions to hire Gittes?
 Who is Sessions and how did they find her?

 - Was Hollis killed for saying the dam would burst or to cover up the land scheme?
-Is the dam actually in danger of bursting, or did Hollis just use that an excuse because he knew what they were really up to?
+Is the dam actually in danger of bursting, or did Hollis just say that because he knew what they were really up to?
 If not, do the schemers care that the dam at the center of their massive irrigation scheme might burst?

 - After Jake discovers that Hollis is dead, what motive does he have to keep investigating?
 Why visit the morgue?